angular/angular/aio/content/guide/dependency-injection-overview.md

 # Dependency injection in Angular

-When you are developing a smaller part of your system, like a module or a class, you may need external dependencies.
+When you develop a smaller part of your system, like a module or a class, you may need external dependencies.
 For example, you may need an HTTP service to make backend calls.
-Dependencies are services or objects that a class needs to perform its function.
-Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.
-Angular's DI framework provides dependencies to a class upon instantiation.
-You can use Angular DI to increase flexibility and modularity in your applications.
+Dependency Injection, or DI, is a design pattern in which a class declares which dependencies it has, using constructor arguments, and the framework that provides those dependencies while instantiating that class.
+Angular supports this design pattern and you can use it in your applications to increase flexibility and modularity.

-Most of the times, dependency injection just works without much configuration.
-Other times, you need to configure it manually.

-You need in-depth knowledge of dependency injection in these circumstances:
+You need in-depth knowledge of DI in these circumstances:

-* to troubleshoot dependency injection error
 * to configure the dependencies for a unit test
-* to understand the unusual dependency injection configuration of third-party module
+* to understand the unusual DI configuration of third-party module
 * to create a third-party module that is to be shipped and used in multiple applications
 * to design your application in a more modular way
 * to ensure that different parts of your application are well isolated and do not interfere with each other